 - To facilitate foreign investment, the B&H government has put in place various investment incentives including tax credit, customs benefits for imported equipment and rights to open accounts in any commercial bank and repatriate profits.
 More information can be found at the Foreign Investment Promotion Agency of Bosnia and Herzegovina (FIPA).

-- The inflows of foreign direct investment (FDI) to B&H amounted to US$564 million in 2014.
-As of the end of 2014, China’s total stock of FDI to B&H topped US$6 million, up from US$0.3 million in 2005.
+- The inflows of foreign direct investment (FDI) to B&H amounted to US$270 million in 2015, with China contributing US$1.6 million.
+As of the end of 2015, China’s total stock of FDI to B&H topped US$7 million, up from US$3.5 million in 2006.
 Hong Kong’s investment, though, is far from significant.

 Hong Kong’s Trade with Bosnia and Herzegovina